Randomness Efficient Steganography: Introduction

-Given the above framework, Hopper et al.~\cite{DBLP:conf/crypto/HopperLA02} provided a provably secure stegosystem that pairs rejection sampling with a pseudorandom function family.
-In this article we take an alternative approach to the design of provably secure stegosystems.
-Our main contribution is the design of a building block that we call a \emph{one-time stegosystem}: this is a steganographic protocol that is meant to be used for a single message transmission and is proven secure in an information-theoretic sense, provided that the key that is shared between the sender and the receiver is of sufficient length.
-In particular we show that we can securely transmit a $\nu$ bit message with a secret key of length $\nu$; Our basic building block is a natural analogue of a one time-pad for steganography.
-It is based on the rejection sampling technique outlined above in combination with randomness extractors.
-To the best of our knowledge, this is the first time randomness extractors have been employed in the design of steganographic protocols.
-Given a one-time stegosystem, it is fairly straightforward to construct provably secure steganographic encryption for longer messages by using a pseudorandom generator (PRG) to stretch a random seed that is shared by the sender and the receiver to sufficient length.
-The resulting stegosystem is provably secure in the computational model.
+At the heart of our result is the pairing of the rejection sampling process with a randomness extractor.
+Extractors have been used widely in cryptographic applications and to the best of our knowledge, this is the first time extractors have been employed in the design of steganographic protocols.
+Given our one-time stegosystem, it is fairly straightforward now to construct provably secure steganographic encryption for longer messages by using a pseudorandom generator (PRG) to stretch a random seed that is shared by the sender and the receiver to sufficient length as shown in~\cite{stego1}.
+The resulting stegosystem is provably secure in the complexity theoretic model.